PSallenhazlett/net-graphql/Readme.md

   - Services are in the `Services` directory.
   - Add the new service to the `AddServices` method in `StartupExtensions.cs`.
 - (optional) You can create your own seeder under the `Data\ContextConfigurations` directory.
+  - Once you create it, you will need to add it to the `OnModelCreating` method in the `ApplicationDbContext`.
 - Add a new migration with a different name (other than 'Initial').
 - Update the database.